Missing Kids and Their Bicycles - Cases of Dario Cicolecchia, Janice Pockett, and Others

 By: Shane Lambert

-Season 2 of the hit TV show Forensic Files included an episode (Episode 12) that contained information that those that work on missing person's cases should note.
+Season 2 of the hit TV show Forensic Files included an episode (Episode 12) that contained information that those that work on missing person cases should note.
 The episodes tell of the missing person's case of Dario Cicolecchia, a boy in Switzerland who went missing in 1993.
 Importantly, this boy was found, his murderer was apprehended, and this murderer also made statements to the police about how he operated.
-I think there's a nugget of information that's worth extracting from this and using as food for thought in similar cases.
+I think there's a nugget of information that's worth extracting from this case and using it as food for thought in similar cases.

 Dario went missing after departing his home on a bicycle to go fishing.
 He was later found dead and mutilated in a Swiss cornfield.
 Forensic Medicine, the branch of forensics that deals with the body, was used in this case and it was discovered that the boy had been drowned.
 In the water in the boy's lungs, investigators found diatoms, which are simple one-cell organisms that are only found in water.